NNPDF/nnpdf/doc/sphinx/source/n3fit/runcard_detailed.rst

 example a change of PDF basis where the preprocessing ranges obtain a different meaning entirely, we don't know what a good starting point for the ranges would be.
 One way to identify good ranges is by opening up the ``smallx`` and ``large`` parameters for large ranges and setting ``trainable: True``.
+This way the preprocessing exponents will be considered part of the free parameters of the model, and as such they will be fitted by the optimization algorithm.

-Generally, it is advised to set ``trainable: False``, because trainable preprocessing can lead to an underestimation of the PDF uncertainties in the extrapolation domain, but trainable preprocessing exponents can be very useful to obtain reasonable preprocessing ranges.
+NNPDF4.0 fits are run with ``trainable: False``, because trainable preprocessing exponents can lead to an underestimation of the PDF uncertainties in the extrapolation domain.
+So after determining a reasonable range for the preprocessing exponents, a new runcard should be generated using ``vp-nextfitruncard`` as explained in :ref:_run-iterated-fit.
+In this runcard one should then manually set ``trainable: False`` for all preprocessing exponents before running the iterated fit.
-If the preprocessing ranges are obtained this way, it is recommended to perform at least one and possible more iterated fits with ``trainable: False``.
-Possibly more because even after determining the preprocessing ranges using fitted preprocessing, it can take more than one iteration before the iterated fits have converged to stable values for the preprocessing ranges.
+It can take more than one iteration before the iterated fits have converged to stable values for the preprocessing ranges.

 .. _trval-label: